colinligertwood/notebook/whipped-chocolate-ganache-frosting.md

 **Ingredients**

-* 350g Dark Chocolate
+* 350g dark chocolate
-* 250g Coconut Cream (Just the solids after leaving a can of Aroy'd in the fridge overnight)
+* 250g coconut milk solids (Leave a can of Aroy'd in the fridge overnight)
-* 1 Tsp Vanilla
+* 1 tsp vanilla
-* 1/2 Tsp Salt
+* 1/2 tsp salt

 **Method**